Exactly solvable complex PT symmetry potential $A[\mathrm{sech}({\lambda}x) + i\tanh({\lambda}x)]$: Conclusion

 \section{Conclusion}

-In this work, we consider solving Schr\"{o}dinger equations with the potential $V(x)=A[\sech(\lambda x)+i \tanh(\lambda x)]$, and obtained for the transmission and reflection coefficients of this $\mathcal{PT}$ symmetric potential.
-Due to the asymmetric structure of the potential, the asymptotic wave numbers differ in both cases for $x\rightarrow \infty$ and $x\rightarrow -\infty$, and the wave numbers are complex for the $\mathcal{PT}$ symmetric potential.
-Changing the direction of the incoming wave will changes the transmission and reflection coefficients.
-The transmission coefficient changes by a complex phase factor, while the reflection coefficient changes more drastically, corresponding to the handedness effect observed for local $\mathcal{PT}$ symmetric scattering potentials in general.
+In this work, we consider to solve Schr\"{o}dinger equations with the potential $V(x)=A[\sech(\lambda x)+i \tanh(\lambda x)]$, and calculated the transmission and reflection coefficients of this potential.
+For this $\mathcal{PT}$ symmetric potential, the wave numbers are complex and the asymptotic wave numbers in $x\rightarrow \infty$ is different in $x\rightarrow -\infty$, cause the transmission coefficient changes a complex phase factor.
+The handedness effect was found by changing the direction of the incoming wave, where the reflection coefficient changes.
 By the way, we also can consider the $\mathcal{PT}$ symmetric potential $V(x)=A[\sech(\lambda x)-i \tanh(\lambda x)]$, that only need redefine $z=-ie^{\lambda x}$, and change the $iA$ to $-iA$ in the solutions of (\ref{eq:6}).
-Obviously, the energy eigenvalues corresponding to this potential is also $E_n=\fft{A^2}{n^2\lambda^2}-\fft{n^2\lambda^2}{4}$.
+Obviously, there is no bound state for this potential.